wavejumper/boonmee/README.md

 Note: boonmee analyses NPM dependencies found in a `node_modules` directory at your project's root.

-If you rely on cljsjs you're out of luck.
+If you rely on cljsjs packages you're out of luck.

 If you are a [shadow-cljs](http://shadow-cljs.org/) user, using boonmee should be a seamless experience.